MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - no IP address for ELB; only DNS names (application and classic)
   - you can get a static IP address for network load balancer
 - instances monitored by ELB are reported as `InService` or `OutofService`
+- provides **access logs** that capture detailed information about requests sent to your load balancer
+  - optional feature
+  - each log contains information such as the time the request was received, the client's IP address, latencies, request paths, and server responses
 - load balancer routes requests to the targets in a **target group**
 	- you can set the targets and health checks
 	- not needed for classic load balancer